Seattle–Tacoma Shipbuilding Corporation

-The Seattle-Tacoma Shipbuilding Corporation (later renamed Todd Pacific) was an American shipbuilding company which built escort carriers, destroyers, cargo ships and auxiliaries for the United States Navy and merchant marine during World War II.
+The Seattle–Tacoma Shipbuilding Corporation (later renamed Todd Pacific Shipyards, Inc.) was an American shipbuilding company which built escort carriers, destroyers, cargo ships and auxiliaries for the United States Navy and merchant marine during World War II.
 It consisted of two yards, one in Seattle and one in Tacoma, along the Puget Sound of Washington.
 It was the largest producer of destroyers (45) on the West Coast and the largest producer of escort carriers of various classes (56) of any United States shipyard active during World War II.

 History

 Predecessor shipyards

 The William H. Todd Corporation, just having established itself in New York, acquired the Seattle Construction and Drydock Company (formerly the Moran Brothers shipyard) in the Seattle Harbor during World War I in 1916.
 The yard was acquired in 1918 by Skinner & Eddy, which had quickly risen to become a major force in Northwest Pacific shipbuilding.
 Todd moved his Seattle operation to nearby Harbor Island where a repair facility was constructed.
 In 1917 the company also set foot in Tacoma, where the first work on facilities of an entirely new yard was underway in January 1917 and the first ship, the Tacoma, was launched on March 28, 1918.